rahulpathak-DA/Google_Cyclist_Project/README.md

 4. Analyze : Understanding the trends of variables, their inter-relaions.
 5. Share+ Act : Preparing Visualization.
 Drawing insights.
 Sharing results.

+##The Visualization is avaible at ..

 #######
-Following recommendations was drawn from the investigation.
+Following recommendations were drawn from the investigation.

 1. #Weekend Customer Focus#: The majority of our customer base is active on weekends, presenting an opportunity for targeted efforts.
 Consider developing a special package or plan that provides exclusive benefits for weekday bike usage.
 Alternatively, introduce enticing rewards for subscribers specifically tailored to their weekend activities.